 The MOS module evaluates the logging of legitimate operations, applying covariance analysis to identify abnormities caused by massive operations during the session time;

-Behavioral analysis
+6.1 3.3 Data Modeling for Behavioral Analysis

-Additionally, we use the MOS schemes in order to identify anomalous behavior that can indicate an attack and alarm the system of the wrong user behavior.
+We use the MOS schemes in order to identify anomalous behavior that can indicate an attack and be used to prevent or avoid attack propagation.
 Therefore, it is necessary to analyze the data that can be collected from user operations on mobile client, to identify features that can be modeled and submitted to MOS schemes, according to described in Section 5.4.